rmiller3/AIM_Assessment/docs/Design.md

 #### 2.  void AddDestination(int elevator, int floor)

 ##### Requirement Scenario:
-A person requests that they be brought to a floor
+A person requests that they be brought to a floor.
 ##### Description:
 Adds the given floor to the given elevator object's destination list.